Too Much Too Soon (album): Marketing and sales

 Too Much Too Soon was titled after the biography on actress Diana Barrymore.
 According to music journalist Jon Savage, the title was "more than applicable to the Dolls themselves" because of alcoholism and other issues among the band members, including Thunders's heroin use and Nolan's contraction of hepatitis.
 A dedication to Barrymore was printed in the album's gatefold.
 For its front cover, the group eschewed the drag image that their first album had presented, and that they had developed a reputation for, in favor of a fake concert shot.
 During the shoot, Thunders held a doll in his arm as if to strike it against his guitar to add shock value.

 The album was first released on May 10, 1974, in the United States.
 Two double A-sided, 7" singles were released to promote the album—"Stranded in the Jungle" / "Who Are the Mystery Girls?" in July and "(There's Gonna Be A) Showdown" / "Puss 'n' Boots" in September 1974—but neither charted.
 According to Antonia, the selected singles demonstrated how "the Dolls were in need of a hit single and their current producer wanted to see them attain it" by accommodating radio audiences with toned-down studio versions of songs the band had performed more rowdily in concert.
 "Stranded in the Jungle", originally a rowdy concert staple for the band, had been produced by Morton with a more polished sound and feminine vocals; according to popular music academic Nick Talevski, it became the New York Dolls' most successful single.

-Too Much Too Soon was another commercial failure for the New York Dolls, however, as it only charted at number 167 on the Billboard Top LPs & Tape.
+Too Much Too Soon was another commercial failure for the New York Dolls, however, as it only charted at number 167 on the Billboard Top LPs & Tape and number 98 on the Cash Box Top 100 Albums.
 It performed well below Mercury's expectations and sold less than 100,000 copies.
 Joe Gross later wrote in The New Rolling Stone Album Guide (2004) that the band's attempt to garner more airplay by enlisting Morton did not work because, "with a slicker sound, background choruses, and cleaner riffs, the Dolls just sounded skankier".

 When the album was released in Europe in July, the New York Dolls performed at the Buxton Festival in Derbyshire and the Rock Prom Festival at Olympia in London.
 They also embarked on their second tour of the United States, which lasted only a few months.
 It was marred by cancelled shows and conflicts between the band members stemming from their escalating addictions to alcohol and other drugs.
 Because of their alcoholism, they failed to set up a recording session for a scheduled third album after the tour had ended, and by 1975, they were dropped by Mercury before disbanding a few years later.